aehlke/tag-it/README.markdown

 If you're using a custom jQuery UI build, it must contain the Core, Widget, Position, and Autocomplete components.
 The Effects Core with "Blind" and "Highlight" Effect components are optional, but used if available.

-The plugin requires a jQuery UI theme to be present, as well as its own included base CSS file ([jquery.tagit.css](http://github.com/aehlke/tag-it/raw/master/css/jquery.tagit.css)).
+The plugin requires either a jQuery UI theme or a Tag-it theme to be present, as well as its own included base CSS file ([jquery.tagit.css](http://github.com/aehlke/tag-it/raw/master/css/jquery.tagit.css)).
 Here we use the Flick theme as an example:

     <link rel="stylesheet" type="text/css" href="http://ajax.googleapis.com/ajax/libs/jqueryui/1/themes/flick/jquery-ui.css">
 	<link href="css/jquery.tagit.css" rel="stylesheet" type="text/css">